is a learning community?

 Learning communities are organized to fulfill a variety of General Education and major requirements, so you can make steady progress toward your degree while taking interesting classes.
 The faculty members participating in the Learning Community Program are among the best teachers on campus, and their commitment to the program is an example of their interest in creating an active learning environment which supports each student’s academic and personal development.

 Consult an advisor to ensure you choose the learning community that is right for you.

 These learning community clusters are listed in this section.
 For updated information, check our Web site at: http://www.csus.edu/schedule/Fall2007Spring2008/learn2.stm

-Register on CASPER in much the same way you would for the rest of your classes.
-Because the linked courses in a learning community are corequisites, when you register for the learning community course call number, you will automatically be registered in all the clusters courses.
-There are often multiple sections of the same course, but one specific section has been designated as a learning community section and attached to the other courses in the community.
+Register in much the same way you would for the rest of your classes.
+Learning community course sections are corequisites linked by an associated class number.
+There are often multiple sections of the same course, but one specific section has been designated as a learning community section.
+Check class notes for learning community designation.

 Some learning communities have variations in their course clusters to allow participation by students with different skill levels, especially in English and Math.
 Register in the community which matches your EPT or ELM placement.

 Contact: Coordinator of Freshman Programs